johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/BuildingSites/BuildingASite.md

 As you create more elements & components, a site builder has the choice to either add them to `Elements.token.ts`, a new additional `NAME.token.ts` file, or a component folder.
 A suggested practice is the following:
 * Very small, atom-like, that are reused across site go into `Elements.token.ts`
 * Specific tokens (still very atom or small molecules) that are reused throughtout but not large enough to be their own folder with a descriptive title.
 A example of page.token.ts where you store an editable h1 title & h2 title components.
-* Create components (larger molecules/organisms) in their own folders if they are larger/more complex/multiple versions and/or have complex styling.
-The recommendation is a folder name as name of component.
-Within the folder component, a suggested pattern is it will have at least an index.tsx that defines the HOC and a token.ts file that contains the design styling of the component.

 ### Fonts
 Websites often use custom fonts and Bodiless is very flexible in how these can be added.